-What does a stethoscope, microscope, museum and political change in medical law have to do with Worcester?
+What do a stethoscope, microscope, museum and political change in medical law have to do with Worcester?
 Sir Charles Hastings was born in 1794 in Ludlow, the sixth son, and vowed "to devote his life to Worcestershire" and this he did, and to a wider area too!
-Hastings died 150 years ago and in his life he witnessed the introduction of railways, Worcester's sewage system, coronation of Queen Victoria and - medically speaking - the invention of the stethoscope and anaesthetics which revolutionised the diagnosis and treatment of patients' illness.
+Hastings died over 150 years ago and in his life he witnessed the introduction of railways, Worcester's sewage system, the coronation of Queen Victoria and - medically speaking - the invention of the stethoscope and anaesthetics which revolutionised the diagnosis and treatment of patients' illness.

 In 1810 Hastings began an apprenticeship as an apothecary in Stourport-upon-Severn and after qualifying his employers persuaded him to apply for the job as apothecary at Worcester General Infirmary under the new title of House Surgeon.
 A vote by the 263 subscribers of healthcare from the infirmary was to settle it and Hastings competed against an experienced James Lewis, while Hastings was only 18.
 He won by one vote and from then devoted his skills and talents to the area with Worcester as the epicentre.
 In his second year in the job he founded an anatomical museum in the building and introduced a new note taking system.
 While working at the infirmary he became interested in becoming a physician.
 He went to Edinburgh - one of the best medical schools in Europe - and did so well he was offered a job there.
 He used a microscope to help his understanding of anatomy in humans and animals and was the only student with such equipment.